 First row: (1) The Great Wave off Kanagawa (1830) Source.
 Second row: (2) A woman ghost appeared from a well (1831) Source.
 (3) Cuckoo and Azaleas (1828) Source.
 (4) The Strong Oi Pouring Sake (1820) Source.

 Utagawa Kunisada (1786-1865)

-Utagawa Kunisada was by far the most financially successful woodblock printmaking artist on the list and his reputation, according to many, surpassed that of Hokusai.
-He was born in Tokyo in 1786 and his father, who was a famous poet, passed away one year after his birth.
-He showed an interest in art from a young age and became an apprentice at a popular printmaster’s woodblock workshop.
+Utagawa Kunisada was by far the most financially successful woodblock printmaking artist on this list, and his reputation, according to many, surpassed that of Hokusai.
+He was born in Edo (Tokyo) in 1786, and his father, who was a famous poet, passed away one year after his birth.
+He showed an interest in art from a young age and became an apprentice at a popular print masters woodblock workshop.

-His initial work largely consisted of book illustrations but soon he started excelling at prints of beautiful women (bijin-ga), sumo wrestlers (sumo-e) and samurai warriors (musha-e).
-Kunisada also created a large amount of erotica (shunga prints) which he signed under a different name, ‘Matahei’.
+His initial work mainly consisted of book illustrations, but soon, he started excelling at prints of beautiful women (bijin-ga), sumo wrestlers (sumo-e), and samurai warriors (musha-e).
+Kunisada also created a large amount of erotica (shunga prints), which he signed under a different name, ‘Matahei.’

-During his 5-decade long career he produced 20 000 to 25 000 woodblock prints.
+During his 5-decade long career, he produced 20 000 to 25 000 woodblock prints.
 Most of which sold extremely well and are still sought after today at hefty prices among serious collectors.
-Kunisada died in Tokyo in 1865, whilst having made only one trip out of the city his whole life.
+Kunisada died in Tokyo in 1865, while having made only one trip out of the city his whole life.